 Quality teaching is critical in the academic environment, with increasing pressure to develop metrics and quality assurance systems.
 A culture with improved teaching quality is likely to improve student learning (Cox, McIntosh, Reason & Terenzini, 2011), but in order to better understand the influence of culture on teaching, we need specific measurable indicators.
-Eight Ontario institutions received funding from a Ministry Productivity and Innovation Fund grant, and developed a Teaching Culture Perception Survey (Hénard & Roseveare, 2012) to explore factors that indicate a culture that promotes quality teaching in higher education.
-The questions were used to facilitate data collection in on-line survey formats and also focus group settings.
-The surveys were piloted, and focus groups were run at three institutions – Windsor, Western, and McMaster.
-Students, faculty and administrators shared their perception of the quality teaching culture based on their personal experience and knowledge.
+Eight Ontario institutions received funding from a Productivity and Innovation Fund grant through the Ontario Ministry of Colleges and Universities, and developed a set of Institutional Teaching Culture Perception Surveys (ITCPS) to explore factors that indicate a culture that promotes quality teaching in higher education (Hénard & Roseveare, 2012).
+The surveys were based on a framework of 6 levers.